 Open Calls

-The Journal of Adventist Education® publishes articles of general interest to teachers and intermittently will publish articles on a specific theme.
+The Journal of Adventist Education® publishes articles of general interest to teachers and will occasionally publish articles on a specific theme.
 You may submit manuscripts on any topic that will appeal to Journal readers at any time; however, articles for theme issues or special sections must be submitted by the submission deadline.
-Regular manuscript guidelines regarding length and style apply, and manuscripts must be submitted to Editorial Manager: http://www.editorialmanager.com/jae/default.aspx.
+Regular manuscript guidelines regarding length and style apply, and manuscripts must be submitted to the Editorial Manager: http://www.editorialmanager.com/jae/default.aspx.

 OpenAI, Chatbots, Deep Fakes, Oh My!
 Responsible Use of Generative AI in Adventist Education

-Deadline: January 1, 2024
+Deadline: June 28, 2024

 The world of generative AI is moving at warp speed--outpacing educational policies and practices.
 According to Kornblut and Barnhart, as educators and members of the public, we must “come to grips with the tectonic forces of artificial intelligence, containing its risks and harnessing its power for good.”*